Researchers at Great Place to Work and Johns Hopkins University Partner on Study that Reveals Key Insights in Promoting Employee Well-being

 Key Aspects of Wellbeing at Work

-We also asked the team Healthy Place to Work® Ireland for their thoughts on the global study.
 Only 45% of Irish respondents in the study felt that their organisation is a psychologically and emotionally healthy place to work, which is worrying low and lags behind the global response of 55%.
 In a pre-pandemic environment, an organisation might have gotten away with the occasional nod to wellbeing – a fruit basket here, a yoga session there.
 The pandemic experience has given people the chance to reflect on what is really important to them, particularly when it comes to their health in the workplace, and how their organisation is – or isn’t – supporting them in that.
 People are asking increasingly savvy questions at interviews too, and opting out of working for organisations that aren’t able to articulate their approach to health and wellbeing.

 In this study, a clear deficit of purpose at work emerged.
 Many workers lack the experiences of meaning, fulfilment and progress needed to flourish.
 Among respondents, 42% reported not finding meaning in their work, while 37% indicated they felt their work does not make a difference.